mvcds/my-library/programmin-paradigms-for-dummies/Observable Nondeterminism.md

 When the user can see the lack of [[Determinism]], for instance by experiencing [[Race Condition]]s

-Observable Nondeterminism is  useful for model real-word situations where independent activities can happen i.e. [[Client Server]]
+Observable Nondeterminism is  useful for model real-world situations where independent activities can happen i.e. [[Client Server]]

 ---